 District leaders plan to expand their outreach in the months before Election Day, visiting area senior housing centers and community groups, meeting people “on their turf and terms,” Superintendent Bob O’Donnell said.

-Here are some points we hope district residents take note of during the process:• The State College district has taken steps to control the burden on taxpayers.
+Here are some points we hope district residents take note of during the process:

 The board approved a cap of $85 million for the referendum.
 The remainder of the $115 million maximum for the high school project would be met through capital reserves, refinancing of debt service or private donations.